bitnami/charts/bitnami/redis-cluster/README.md

 do-block-storage (default)   dobs.csi.digitalocean.com   Delete          Immediate              true                   26d
 ```

-Create a new StorageClass in file `storage-class.yaml` with contents as followed, making sure you edit the `provisioner` field to match that of your Kubernetes cloud provider.
+Create a new StorageClass in file `storage-class.yaml` with contents as followed, make sure you edit the `provisioner` field to match that of your Kubernetes cloud provider.

 ```yaml
 apiVersion: storage.k8s.io/v1